-- Please take great care of the text books loaned to you. - Students are asked to pay a £20 book deposit during enrolment. - Deposits are recorded electronically and held by Finance. - At the end of the course the deposit will be refunded if books are returned in good condition.
+- Students are asked to take great care of the text books loaned to them. - Students are asked to pay a £20 book deposit during enrolment. - Deposits are recorded electronically and held by Finance. - At the end of the course the deposit will be refunded if books are returned in good condition.